CypheronLabs/Cypheron-core/docs/getting-started/introduction.md

 ## Common Misconceptions

 ### "Post-quantum crypto is experimental"

 **Reality**: NIST has standardized algorithms after years of analysis.
 While newer than classical crypto, they are ready for production use.

 ### "Key sizes are too large for practical use"

 **Reality**: While larger than classical keys, modern systems can handle the increased sizes.
 Network bandwidth and storage costs are manageable.

 ### "Performance is too slow"

 **Reality**: Modern implementations are optimized and often faster than RSA.
 Some operations may be slower than ECDSA but are still practical.

 ### "We can wait until quantum computers arrive"

 **Reality**: "Store now, decrypt later" attacks mean sensitive data encrypted today could be vulnerable when quantum computers emerge.

-## Getting Started with PQ-Core
+## Getting Started with Cypheron-Core

-Now that you understand the fundamentals, you're ready to start using PQ-Core:
+Now that you understand the fundamentals, you're ready to start using Cypheron-Core:

 1. **Next**: [Quick Start Guide](quickstart.md) - Get up and running in 5 minutes
 2. **Or**: [Installation & Setup](installation.md) - Detailed setup instructions